Angela Simmons Rocks A Snakeskin Cutout Swimsuit In Steamy Instagram Update

 “Serve queen serve,” a fourth supporter encouraged.

 In between sharing COVID-19 updates with her fans, Simmons has also continued to share looks from the comfort of her own home.
-As The Inquisitr previously reported, Simmons’ Instagram followers can also see her strut in her hallway wearing short dresses and heels when she feels the need to get dolled up.
+As The Inquisitr previously reported, her Instagram followers can also see her strut in her hallway wearing short dresses and heels when she feels the need to get dolled up.